sharenowTech/erna/README.md

 ![create slash command](./assets/command.png)

 Continue with the interactive components which enables to ask for the current location.
 Extend the root url with the `/folks` path.

 ![create interactive component](./assets/interactive.png)

-Finally grant the required permissions:
+Finally grant the required permissions

 - `chat:write:bot`
 - `commands`